Riding the Bus with My Sister: Reception

-Unlike the book which received positive reviews, the film received negative reviews.
+Unlike the book, which received positive reviews, the film received negative reviews.
 O'Donnell's performance as Beth has been criticized for being "over the top."
 Howard Stern, Variety, Opie and Anthony, and the Pittsburgh Post-Gazette all commented that O'Donnell sounded like Pee-wee Herman.

 Despite the negative reviews, Riding the Bus with My Sister was a ratings success with 15 million viewers and a 3.5/8 share.

 Simon said of the movie: "It's a poignant, moving, and powerful film.
 It also portrays both characters, as well as the struggles of the special sibling relationship, in a more realistic way than we usually get to see in film, and presents bus drivers as the everyday heroes that I now know them to be.
 In addition, the movie highlights some of the main themes from my book: Beth's right to live her life by her own choices, the importance of public transportation for a fully independent life, the essential need for friendships in the community, and the challenges and rewards of the sibling bond."

 Awards

-In 2006 the film was nominated for a Young Artist Award for Best Family Television Movie or Special.
+In 2006, the film was nominated for a Prism Award for Best TV Movie or Miniseries, and a Young Artist Award for Best Family Television Movie or Special.